Last Updated on December 14, 2022

 Fortunately, this problem can be easily solved by the IMMEX program.
 The IMMEX program is an acronym in Spanish for “Manufacturing, Maquila and Export Services Industries Program” (Industría Manufacturera Maquiladora y de Servicio de Exportación).
 More commonly, the IMMEX program is known by their traditional name “Maquiladora”.

 Border cities such as Matamoros, Reynosa & Juarez have an abundance of skilled & affordable workers courtesy of IMMEX.
-The employees associated with IMMEX have considerable skills in manufacturing textiles, electronics, automobiles & goods for aerospace/aviation.
+The employees associated with IMMEX have considerable skills in the growing manufacturing industries in Mexico.
 If the location for the future plant is in an area where there are surplus pools of workers available, a company may scale up their operations when busy and scale down during downtimes in production.

 If site selection in Mexico sounds like a daunting task for a company starting manufacturing, NovaLink has over 30 years of experience providing shelter or contract manufacturing services to a variety of industries, including site selection.
-If you would like to consider utilizing a nearshore manufacturing partner or solution for your business, contact NovaLink today: 956-621-7362 or visit our website: www.novalinkmx.com
+Do you need a nearshore manufacturing partner or solution for your business?
+Contact NovaLink today: 956-621-7362 or visit the NovaLink website.